pyvista/pyvista/README.rst

 Connections
 ===========

-``pyvista`` is a powerful tool that researchers can harness to create compelling, integrated visualizations of large datasets in an intuitive, Pythonic manner.
+PyVista is a powerful tool that researchers can harness to create compelling, integrated visualizations of large datasets in an intuitive, Pythonic manner.
-Here are a few open-source projects that leverage ``pyvista``:
+Here are a few open-source projects that leverage PyVista:

 * pyansys_: Pythonic interface to ANSYS result, full, and archive files
-* PVGeo_: Python package of VTK-based algorithms to analyze geoscientific data and models. ``pyvista`` is used to make the inputs and outputs of PVGeo's algorithms more accessible.
+* PVGeo_: Python package of VTK-based algorithms to analyze geoscientific data and models.
+PyVista is used to make the inputs and outputs of PVGeo's algorithms more accessible.
-* omfpyvista_: 3D visualization for the Open Mining Format (omf). ``pyvista`` provides the foundation for this library's visualization.
+* omfpyvista_: 3D visualization for the Open Mining Format (omf).
+PyVista provides the foundation for this library's visualization.
-* discretize_: Discretization tools for finite volume and inverse problems. ``discretize`` provides ``toVTK`` methods that return ``pyvista`` versions of their data types for `creating compelling visualizations`_.
+* discretize_: Discretization tools for finite volume and inverse problems. ``discretize`` provides ``toVTK`` methods that return PyVista versions of their data types for `creating compelling visualizations`_.
 * pymeshfix_: Python/Cython wrapper of Marco Attene's wonderful, award-winning MeshFix software.
 * tetgen_: Python Interface to Hang Si's C++ TetGen Library